maatouk/sampling_large_hyperplane_tMVN/README.md

-# sampling large hyperplane truncated MVN distrbution using Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR)
+# Sampling large hyperplane-truncated MVN distrbution using Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR)
 This repository includes R code for sampling from a high-dimensional hyperplane-truncated multivariate normal distribution using the Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR).
 Additionally, it provides the "LS.KLE" function for generating a very large Gaussian vector extracted from a stationary Gaussian process.